 Welcome!

-“The emotional impact the tattoo has on the patient is so fantastic.
-This has been a long journey, and at the very end, the very last step, they get a tattoo.
-That’s it.
-That’s the finale.”
-Even during the most difficult times of Covid-19, the mastectomy patient, has had to wait even longer to get the tattoo.
-We embrace patients and strive to do our best work.
+The emotional impact of these tattoos on patients is profound.
+This is the final step in a long journey, and when they get that tattoo, it signifies the finale.
+Even during the most difficult times, mastectomy patients have to wait to get the final tattoo.
+We embrace our patients and strive to do our best work.

-During a mastectomy, doctors typically remove the patient’s Nipple and Areola Complex (NAC).
-Though doctors are able to recreate the nipple, they can’t recreate the areola the colored tissue surrounding the nipple.
-That’s where we as technicians come in.
-We complete the reconstruction process by coloring in the area around the new nipple, a 2-D design, or creating A 3-D design when the nipple has not been reconstructed.
-Surgery types are changing and some physicians are creating a vertical incision which creates a baby bump where the nipple would be.
-This new technique eliminates the need for an additional surgery.
-This helps to make the reconstructed breasts look as natural as possible.
-It’s a small detail, but a very important one.
+During a mastectomy, doctors typically remove the patient's NAC.
+Though they can recreate the nipple, the areola – the colored tissue surrounding it – cannot be recreated by surgeons.
+This is where we, as technicians, step in.
+We complete the reconstruction process by coloring the area around the new nipple with a 2-D design, or creating a 3-D design when the nipple hasn't been reconstructed.
+Surgery techniques are evolving, and some physicians now create a vertical incision that forms a small bump where the nipple would be, eliminating the need for additional surgery.
+This new method helps make reconstructed breasts look as natural as possible.
 A natural-looking breast gives a woman the confidence and self-esteem to thrive after surviving breast cancer.

 Restorative tattooing is a relatively new field for tattooists.
-Our industry has changed a lot, even more so in the last few years.
-Originally, physicians would color in the area themselves, but the results looked unnatural and the colors they used faded quickly.
-Nowadays traditional tattoo artists and permanent makeup technicians have taken up medical tattooing in order to help women bring closure to their breast cancer journey.
-These artists incorporate traditional tattooing techniques, such as color theory and needle configuration, in order to provide women’s areola tattoos with a realistic color.
-The traditional iron-oxide pigments are being substituted for, or blended with traditional tattoo ink.
-Waverly tattoo ink company is the color company I have chosen to use.
-It is pure color with no carcinogens, no plastics or additives.
-It’s also permanent and won’t disappear.
-Softening over time to maintain the patients natural beauty.The artists combine different inks together and smudge it on the patient’s skin in order to get a correct color match.
-Once they’ve matched it to the patient’s skin tone, they prepare the machine and apply the color to the woman’s breasts.
+Our industry has changed significantly, especially in recent years.
+Originally, physicians would color the area themselves, but the results often looked unnatural and faded quickly.
+Nowadays, traditional tattoo artists and permanent makeup technicians have embraced medical tattooing to help women find closure in their breast cancer journey.
+We incorporate traditional tattooing techniques like color theory and needle configuration to provide realistic areola tattoos.
+We blend traditional iron-oxide pigments with tattoo ink, ensuring pure colors are free of carcinogens, plastics, or additives.
+These tattoos are permanent and won’t disappear, though they soften over time to maintain the patient's natural beauty.
+We mix different inks and test them on the patient’s skin to achieve a perfect color match before applying it to their breasts.

-Enjoy the new journey of Restorative Tattooing.
+Enjoy the new journey of restorative tattooing.

 Jeanine